sirinath/Terracotta/dso/branches/oss-cleanup/terracotta-samples/example03-crud/README.txt

-BigMemory Basic Operations
+Terracotta Server Basic Operations
 ==========

 Overview:
 =========
-This example will demonstrate how to create, retrieve, update, and delete using BigMemory
+This example will demonstrate how to create, retrieve, update, and delete using Terracotta Server Open Source

 Requirements:
 ===============